2701kai/2025_vite_practice/README.md

 ### Dear visitor,

-Nothing to gain for you here,
+Nothing to gain for you here.

 Unless, of course, you’re an anthropologist with a soft spot for mental 'special effects.'